Sunday, November 30, 2008

 >>> Ref.
 VedaBase => Bg 18.37-38

-It is not very difficult to have a practical experience of both and then decide which one is the best course of action.
-From childhood I had the strong impression that there must be something wrong in the way most people try to become happy, to the point that when I was fifteen I decided to take another direction, lest I end up in the same path.
-Although not properly guided externally, my first insight was that I needed to practise austerities some way or other.
-Then I started to do fasting, to sleep on the floor, to take cold baths, and to study religious books like Bhagavad Gita, The Bible, Dhammapada, Tao Te Ching, etc. Although not following any systematic program, the short term result was that I was mentally much more satisfied than ever, and the long term result was to come closer to the ultimate reality, or Krishna consciousness.
-Austerity is simply a means of purification, and after purification one is ready for the next step- accept instructions from a mahatma and serve him, as advised by Lord Rsabhadeva:
+It is not very difficult to have a practical experience with both and then decide which one is the best course of action.
+From childhood, I had the strong impression that there must be something wrong in the way most people try to become happy, to the point that when I was fifteen I decided to take another direction, lest I end up on the same path.
+Although not properly guided externally, my first insight was that I needed to practise austerities in some way or other.
+Then I started to do fasting, sleep on the floor, take cold baths, and study religious books like Bhagavad Gita, The Bible, Dhammapada, Tao Te Ching, etc. Although not following any systematic program, the short-term result was that I was mentally much more satisfied than ever, and the long-term result was to come closer to the ultimate reality, or Krishna consciousness.
+Austerity is simply a means of purification, and after purification one is ready for the next step— accept instructions from a mahatma and serve him, as advised by Lord Rsabhadeva:

 mahat-sevam dvaram ahur vimuktes